nileshkhonde/algorithms/algorithms.md

  7. Can these random text pattern would form a Palindrom.
   - create a map of char and count. check if each char is exactly twice. zero or one char could be once.
  8. Are the two string Anagram.
 Number of chars shoud match.
-  - create map of char to count without white space(space, tab, new line) and these maps should match.
+  - Solution 1 - create map of char to count without white space(space, tab, new line) and these maps should match.
+  - Solution 2 - Sort the string and start comparating char by char if no difference then Anagram
  9.